 Broad Brush Unit Planning (BBUP) is a Backward Mapping model for planning units of work, which begins with the summative and formative assessment tasks and works backwards to plan learning experiences for students to undertake that task.

-This highly practical and hands-on workshop follows-on from the ITC Critical & Creative Thinking workshop, as it emphasises the incorporation of the ITC Thinking Skills Framework and the thinking tools into the u...
+This highly practical and hands-on workshop follows-on from the itc Critical & Creative Thinking workshop, as it emphasises the incorporation of the Thinking Skills Framework and the thinking tools into the un...

 • Positive Interdependence